ayushxx7/ayush-mandowara-blog/content/PredictiveAnalysis/02-Multiple-Linear-Regression.md

 ## Scaling Categorical Variables
 For categorical variables, in general, it is better to not perform any scaling especially if we want to interpret the data since the values are already between 0 and 1.

+# Model Assessment and Comparison
+Sleecting the best model: Trade off between explaining highest variable and keeping it simple
+- bias vs variance trade-off

+## Key Idea: Penalize modesl for using higher number of predictors

+- $Adjusted\;R^2 = 1 - \frac{(1-R^2)(N-1)}{N-p-1}$
+- $Akaike\;Information\;Criterion = AIC = n*\log(\frac{RSS}{n})+2p$
+- $BIC = Bayesian\;Information\;Criterion$
+- $Mallow's\;Cp$

+where n is the sample size (number of rows in the dataset) and p is the number of predictor variables

+## Adjusted $R^2$ vs $R^2$
+The major difference between R-squared and Adjusted R-squared is that R-squared doesn't penalise the model for having more number of variables.
+Thus, if you keep on adding variables to the model, the R-squared will always increase (or remain the same in the case when the value of correlation between that variable and the dependent variable is zero).
+Thus, R-squared assumes that any variable added to the model will increase the predictive power.

+Adjusted R-squared on the other hand, penalises models based on the number of variables present in it.
+So if you add a variable and the Adjusted R-squared drops, you can be certain that that variable is insignificant to the model and shouldn't be used.
+So in the case of multiple linear regression, you should always look at the adjusted R-squared value in order to keep redundant variables out from your regression model.

 # References
 - https://elitedatascience.com/overfitting-in-machine-learning
 - https://elitedatascience.com/bias-variance-tradeoff